ZeroPointThree17/radbag-wallet/README.md

-# Raddish iOS Mobile Wallet for Radix DLT
+# Radbag iOS Mobile Wallet for Radix DLT

 <p align="center">
 <img alight="center" src="src/assets/radish_nobackground.png" width="100" />
 </p>
-Introducing the Raddish Wallet!
-Raddish Wallet is the *first* iOS mobile wallet for the Radix DLT ecosystem!
+Introducing the Radbag Wallet!
+Radbag Wallet is the *first* iOS and Android mobile wallet for the Radix DLT ecosystem!

 Features of this wallet include: